 The IRC India is a musical and cultural trip to South India for continued rhythmical and musical study at the source of Carnatic music.
-The 10 day course will take place in Bangalore and nearby cities with a program of classes and visits to concerts and cultural sites.
-For those who are up for it, we will prepare several pieces to be performed on a fusion musical concert.
+The 10 day course will take place in three locations with a program of classes and visits to concerts and cultural sites.
+For those who are up for it, we will prepare pieces to be performed on several fusion musical concert.

 This is an opportunity to experience authentic Carnatic music and Indian culture in a carefully organized program where all the logistics are taken care of.

-The course is led by Ned McGowan, B.C.
-Manjunath and Dr. Mysore Manjunath in collaboration with Dr. Suma Sudhindra and the Indian Music Experience.
+The course is led by Ned McGowan and B.C.
+Manjunath in collaboration with Dr. Mysore Manjunath, Dr. Suma Sudhindra and the Indian Music Experience.

 For more info: write to Ned McGowan.

 First of all, each participant is responsible for their own international travel to and from Bangalore.
-I recommend getting there a few days early, and we will organize a pickup from the airport and a place to stay if desired.
+We recommend getting there a few days early, and we can organize a pickup from the airport and a place to stay if desired.
 Getting to Mysore from Bangalore for the beginning of the IRC is very easy via bus or train.

 For each person who attends, we can also help to make connections with local experts who would be interesting for your specific interest, whether it be a specific instrument, theoretical or spiritual subject, or other discipline.
 Depending on the subject this can be organized during the week, or before or after.